 Primavera Sound Music Festival

-Starting life in 2001, the San Miguel-sponsored Primavera Sound Festival has grown over the last decade or so to become one of the largest and most prestigious festivals in Europe, let alone Spain and Barcelona.
-A city festival that takes place in late May, early June of each year Primavera has several things going for it, that many other similar events worldwide can't compete with.
+Starting life in 2001, the Primavera Sound Festival has grown over the last fifteen years to become one of the largest and most prestigious festivals in Europe, let alone Spain and Barcelona.
+A city festival that takes place in late May of each year Primavera has several things going for it, that many other similar events worldwide can't compete with.
 First of all there's the arena: a vast and surreal urban landscape in the form of Parc del Forum, that seems almost purpose-built for the job of hosting the party.
 Secondly there's the almost-guaranteed great weather (take that Glastonbury!).
 And thirdly, call us biased, but there's the fact that the PSF takes place in none other than Barcelona...

 Unlike Barcelona's other renowned modern music fest, Sonar, which concentrates almost solely on electronic beats, Primavera Sound boasts a diverse line up year after year of artists that cover genres such as alternative, indie, pop, rap/hip hop, electro/dance, folk/world music, jazz and pretty much anything else you can think of.
-To name all the greats that have taken centre stage over the years would take more space than is allowed here, but just a few names you've missed would be Orbital, Pulp, Smashing Pumpkins, Pet Shop Boys, New Order, White Stripes, Motorhead and Primal Scream.
+To name all the greats that have taken centre stage over the years would take more space than is allowed here, but just a few names you've missed would be Arcade Fire, Orbital, Pulp, Smashing Pumpkins, Pet Shop Boys, New Order, Blur, NIN, White Stripes, Motorhead and Primal Scream.
 And whilst the headliners every year may be household names, the real strength of the festival is the depth of great music provided by the bands that you love, but your mother has never heard of.
-Think Caribou, Warpaint, Of Montreal and Battles and Death Cab for Cutie.
+Think Caribou, Warpaint, Of Montreal, Kings of Convenience, Disclosure, Battles and Death Cab for Cutie for starters.
 The one thing all the artists have in common is that they are pioneers and experimenters, and the festival takes pride in promoting new sounds and up and coming bands, as well as celebrating those legends that have broken through into the mainstream.

 Above: Looking over the crowds from way back of the main stage

 The dates of the festival can be a little confusing for the first time visitor, as they are often quoted as an entire week.
 However the vast bulk of the event takes place at the main venue, the Parc del Forum, over a three-day weekend of Thursday, Friday and Saturday.
 The extra dates include the annual additional programme, which sandwiches the main three-day roster.
-In recent years there have been gigs on the Wednesday before and Sunday after, which were paid-for concerts taking place at Poble Espanyol, whilst in 2012 there were free concerts take place on Passeig de Lluis Companys, a beautiful pedestrianised street under the Arc de Triomf near Citadel Park.
-For 2013 expect a series of gigs at Sala Apolo (and its smaller sister La de Apolo, which is the room downstairs), a new venue called BARTs on Paral-lel avenue and at the Parc del Forum itself.
-In fact this year these concerts start on the Monday before the festival begins, so take some extra time of work if you can!
+In recent years there have been extra gigs on either side of the main event, taking place at cultural icons like Poble Espanyol, or on Passeig de Lluis Companys, a beautiful pedestrianised street under the Arc de Triomf near Citadel Park.
+For 2016 the additional programme will take place mostly in the Raval district, starting on the Monday before the festival, and finishing the Sunday after.
+These gigs are usually free for ticket holders, and in fact there are usually some concerts that are free for the general public too.

 Getting to Primavera Sound